Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Classical Network Revenue Management Model Preliminaries

 \xhdr{Algorithm Resolving DLP (\AlgRDLP).} The \AlgRDLP algorithm addresses DLP's limitation of not accounting for the demand's randomness after $t = 0$.
 At a high level, \AlgRDLP solves the DLP and employs its optimal primal solution, denoted as $\mathbf{x}^{*}$, to make probabilistic assignments.
 However, at time point $t^{*}$, the applicability of the initial optimal solution $\mathbf{x}^{*}$ for making decisions may be compromised due to the random noise of the stochastic arrival process and probabilistic decision behavior.
-Hence, we re-solve the DLP with the remaining capacity and remaining time horizon, and continue making probabilistic assignments by the new optimal solution $\mathbf{\tilde{x}^{*}}$ until the end.
-For network RM, \citet{reiman2008asymptotically} show that the regret incurred by \AlgRDLP is $O(T^{1/3})$.
-Similarly to the \AlgDLP algorithm, the \emph{\AlgRDLP algorithm is unfair to all type $i$ customers} for $\alpha<\min\{\frac{x^{*}_{i}}{\lambda_{i}}(1-\frac{x^{*}_{i}}{\lambda_{i}}), \frac{\tilde{x}^{*}_{i}}{\lambda_{i}}(1-\frac{\tilde{x}^{*}_{i}}{\lambda_{i}}) \}$.
+Hence, we re-solve the DLP with the remaining capacity and remaining time horizon, and continue making probabilistic assignments by the new optimal solution $\mathbf{\tilde{x}^{*}}$ until the end. \cite{reiman2008asymptotically, jasin2012re, bumpensanti2020re} apply this approach with different resolving times in revenue management and achieve $o(\sqrt{T})$ regret.

+{ An alternative version of \AlgRDLP, proposed by \cite{vera2019bayesian}, takes a different approach to make online decisions after resolving the DLP at every single time period.
+Instead of using probabilistic assignments, this version employs the compensated coupling technique, making deterministic accept/reject decisions based on the resolved optimal primal solutions.
+This method achieves a regret bound comparable to the standard \AlgRDLP.
+We will discuss in Section \ref{subsec:notfair} its inability to alleviate our fairness concerns. }